Simpleshaikh1/Microverse_Project/README.md

 # 🤝 Contributing
-Contributions, issues, and feature requests are welcome!
+## Contributions, issues, and feature requests are welcome!

 # ⭐️ Show your support

+## If you like this project, kindly support this project

 # 🙏 Acknowledgments